 requires teachers to be native English speakers from the U.S. or Canada

 No longer requires a minimum number of hours per week

 Magic Ears offers group classes to students from ages 5 to 12 in China.
-Magic Ears focuses on a very high-energy, fun and interactive class style.
+Magic Ears focuses on a high-energy, fun, and interactive class style.
 Magic Ears also offers successful teachers a chance at higher positions in the company.
 This includes interviewers, trainers, and social media administrators.

 No lesson planning, no talking to parents, no correcting homework